 Nostalgia paired with beefy men in short shorts is a recipe for Insta-success.

 Through his eyes, viewers pay witness to an important piece of queer history through his retelling of one-night stands, trips to far off places and friendships with men who later lost their lives to HIV.

 Balaban also has a website, Bammer.co, where he’s documenting first-person stories and images from LGBTQ people all around the world, from Istanbul to Nigeria.
 The site also allows members to chat with one another about the content and organize meet-ups and events in real time.

 What is often left out of the history books are the small moments that have also given color and form to our community — stories about how we brought ourselves out of the shadows; and stories about our families which were most often bound, not by blood, but by camaraderie, friendship and love.
 From Greenwich Village and the Castro, to Fire Island and Provincetown and a thousand places in between, we have created loving homes, safe havens and cultural crucibles for LGBT people and their friends.

 It is so easy to let these memories about LGBT life that have made being open possible fade away.
 They only re-emerge when we reminisce about the past with friends, but they are never written down and will never be known by younger generations of LGBT people.

-Balaban explains that now more than ever it is important for us experience the gay history lesson he offers, and to remember our journey that came before:
+Balaban explains that now more than ever it’s important for us to experience the gay history lesson he offers, and to remember our community’s journey that came before: